Research Project information

 Based on these preliminary observations, this project aims to study how this unique mutant MRE11 protein causes a specific defect in the repair of TOP2-associated DNA double strand breaks and how this can be linked to the neurodegeneration exhibited by patients with A-T and ATLD.

 How could it make a difference to the lives of those affected by A-T?

 This project is purely a research project to answer fundamental scientific questions about how deficiencies in ATM and MRE11 result in progressive degeneration of the cerebellum.
 However, once the researchers have better knowledge of the type(s) of DNA damage that are responsible for neurodegeneration, then this will be a very important first step in knowing how to treat/prevent the progression of the disease.
 Ultimately, with this knowledge it may be possible to generate therapeutic small molecules that can counteract loss of this ATM-MRE11 repair pathway and prevent the clinical consequences resulting from failed DNA repair.

-Dr Reynolds and team believe that the results from this study will benefit clinicians involved in diagnosing patients with ATLD and atypical A-T. Clinically, patients with ATLD and A-T are nearly indistinguishable, and one of the diagnostic tests for ATLD, similar to A-T, is a failure to activate ATM following exposure to ionising radiation.
+Professor Stewart and team believe that the results from this study will benefit clinicians involved in diagnosing patients with ATLD and atypical A-T. Clinically, patients with ATLD and A-T are nearly indistinguishable, and one of the diagnostic tests for ATLD, similar to A-T, is a failure to activate ATM following exposure to ionising radiation.
 Since the implications from this work is that patients with clinical ATLD may not exhibit an inability to activate ATM, this could affect the ability of the clinician to diagnose these patients properly.
 Results from this study will identify which DNA damage inducing agents should be used instead of, or in addition to, ionising radiation when carrying out diagnostic research in order to confirm a genetic diagnosis of ATLD.